Network Packet Capture

 /*

-* Remote port 7272 sends an ACK packet to local port 60653, indicating that the remote port 7272 has received the websocket handshake request data
+* Remote port 7272 sends an ACK packet to browser port 60653, indicating that remote port 7272 has received the websocket handshake request data

 */